Aggregates/MI_HW2/TechnicalReport.md

 Thus for Minimax, the AIs observed would scan the current state of the board and make a decision based on the best possible score looking ahead.
-Even given the fixed number of moves at any given state in the game (up, down, left, right), the AI's were faced with an ever-expanding tree of possibilities, the deeper it would search.
+Even given the fixed number of moves at any given state in the game (up, down, left, right), the AIs were faced with an ever-expanding tree of possibilities, the deeper it would search.
 So a depth of 5 would take approximately 1 second, whereas a depth of 7 ply would last up to 30 seconds.
 This search time was reduced with the use of Alpha-Beta Pruning, which would significantly reduce the number of nodes to evaluate.
 The deeper the search though, the greater the accuracy, with the deeper searches yielding a 70-80% chance of winning compared to a 3 ply search (20% chance).